-A high potassium diet is important for children and not just for adults.
-The taste preferences start early.
-More children are becoming hypertensive, and need a diet consisting of high potassium foods to lower blood pressure.
-Studies have been done on infants and children showing the importance of increased potassium and reduced sodium in their diet to reduce high blood pressure.
+A high potassium diet is important not just for adults.
+It's important for children, too.
+Our taste preferences start early.
+Hypertension is more common than ever in children.
+They need a diet consisting of high potassium foods to lower their blood pressure.
+Studies on infants and children show the importance of increased potassium, and reduced sodium, in their diet to reduce high blood pressure.

 Hypertension is measured differently in young people than in adults.
-Because of the difference in size between adults and youngsters, the same numbers used in adults cannot be used.
-For children a blood pressure greater than the ninety fifth percentile of children of a given age and height is considered hypertension.
+Because of the difference in size between adults and youngsters, physicians do not use the same numbers as used in adults for children.
+For children, a blood pressure greater than the ninety fifth percentile of children of a given age and height is hypertension.

-5% of children are hypertensive today compared to 1% in the 1970s.
-Among some groups of children, such as the inner city children, it is as high as 25% of children, and for obese children 30%.
+5% of children are hypertensive today, compared to 1% in the 1970s.
+Among some groups of children, such as inner city children, the percentage is as high as 25% of children, and for obese children 30%.
 Obesity is often associated with inactivity, so the problem is not solely one of diet.

-But the problem is growing and the secondary effects of high blood pressure are becoming more common in children.
+But the problem is growing.
+And the secondary effects of high blood pressure is more common in children than before.
 40% of the hypertensive children have thickening effects on their heart.
-A study done on children dying of other causes showed effects also on blood vessels.
-The study examined the blood vessels of the children and compared the diets they were on.
+A study done on children dying of other causes also showed effects on blood vessels.
+The study examined the blood vessels of the children.
+And it compared their diets to others without plaques.
 Those with a high sodium diet showed the streaks and plaques of early vascular disease, whereas the vessels of those on a normal sodium diet did not.

-The potassium in the children's diet was not studied, but many studies have shown that a high sodium diet is associated with a low potassium intake.
-And to lessen the effects of sodium on blood pressure, potassium needs to be taken in at 3 times the amount of sodium.
+The researchers did not study potassium in the children's diet, but many studies have shown that a high sodium diet is associated with a low potassium intake.
+And to lessen the effects of sodium on blood pressure, potassium consumption should be at 3 times the amount of sodium.

-We develop our food preferences at an early age, and one effect of a preference for salt may be a programming effect of sodium in early life to increase blood pressure.
+We develop our food preferences at an early age.
+As a result, one effect of a preference for salt may be a programming effect of sodium in early life to increase blood pressure.
 Even after they returned to their usual diet, the higher blood pressure of infants on a high sodium diet persisted for at least 15 years.

-But the preference for sodium can be decreased over a 3 to 4 week period.
-By gradually shifting the sodium content down and potassium content up, the preference can be slowly changed in adults.
-This gradual change can also be done in children, switching to a high potassium foods diet.
+But you can decrease your preference for sodium over a 3 to 4 week period.
+By gradually shifting the sodium content down, and potassium content up, the preference can slowly change in adults.
+You can also use this gradual change in children.
+Slowly switch them to a high potassium foods diet.

 Multiple studies have corrected hypertension in adults by giving potassium.
-These studies were done by giving potassium chloride as a supplement, and they consistently showed a reduction in blood pressure.
+These studies gave potassium chloride as a supplement, instead of food high in potassium.
+And they consistently showed a reduction in blood pressure.
 A few studies done with potassium citrate showed a similar reduction in blood pressure.
-Citrate is a bicarbonate precursor, and diets high in potassium are high in bicarbonate precursors.
+Citrate is a bicarbonate precursor.
+And generally, diets high in potassium are high in bicarbonate precursors.

-Some feel the bicarbonate precursors may be more important than potassium.
-All the population studies showing improved health of people eating a high potassium diet cannot distinguish which is more important, since both are present in their diet.
+Some researchers feel the bicarbonate precursors may be more important than potassium.
+All the population studies showing improved health of people eating a high potassium diet cannot distinguish which is more important.
+This is because both potassium and bicarbonate precursors are present in their diet.
 But since potassium chloride did as well as potassium citrate in reducing blood pressure in the medical studies, it would seem to favor potassium as more important.